-Mailbox-Size Quotas and Message Aging in Unity Connection
+Mailbox-Size Quotas and Message Aging

 By default, when a user deletes a voice message in Unity Connection, the message is sent to the Unity Connection deleted items folder and synchronized with the Outlook Deleted Items folder.
 When the message is deleted from the Unity Connection deleted items folder (the user can do this manually, or you can configure message aging to do it automatically), it is also deleted from the Outlook Deleted Items folder.

-If you are adding the single-inbox feature to an existing system, and if you have configured Unity Connection to permanently delete messages without saving them in the deleted items folder, messages that users delete by using the Web Inbox or by using the Unity Connection phone interface are still permanently deleted.
-However, messages that users delete by using Outlook are only moved to the deleted items folder in Unity Connection, not permanently deleted.
+If you are adding the single-inbox feature to an existing system, and if you have configured Unity Connection to permanently delete messages without saving them in the deleted items folder, messages that users delete using the Web Inbox or using the Unity Connection phone interface are still permanently deleted.
+However, messages that users delete using Outlook are only moved to the deleted items folder in Unity Connection, not permanently deleted.
 This is true regardless of which Outlook folder the message is in when the user deletes it.
 (Even when a user deletes a voice message from the Outlook Deleted Items folder, the message is only moved to the deleted items folder in Unity Connection.)

-We recommend that you do one or both of the following to prevent the hard disk on the Unity Connection server from filling up with deleted messages:
+You should do one or both of the following to prevent the hard disk on the Unity Connection server from filling up with deleted messages:

 Configure mailbox-size quotas, so that Unity Connection prompts users to delete messages when their mailboxes approach a specified size.